xba1k/ax25irc/README.md

 1. stdin
 ...AX25 packets are decoded from audio stream via standard input.
-This mode can be used ...with RTL-SDR via rtl_fm as demonstrated in provided run.sh script.
+This mode can be used with RTL-SDR via rtl_fm as demonstrated in provided run.sh script.

 2. rtlfm

 ...Application will directly invoke rtl_fm via shell.
 This mode will not work on Windows.
-...Invoke as *java -jar dist/Ax25Irc.jar rtlfm*.
+Invoke as **java -jar dist/Ax25Irc.jar rtlfm**.

 3. kiss

-...Application will attempt to open a serial port for communication with a KISS compatible ...TNC.
-Invoke as  *java -jar dist/Ax25Irc.jar kiss <path to serial port>*
+...Application will attempt to open a serial port for communication with a KISS compatible TNC.
+Invoke as  **java -jar dist/Ax25Irc.jar kiss <path to serial port>**

 ## Use